How Long Does Alcohol Stay In Your Urine? How Long Does Alcohol Stay in Your System? Alcohol Tests & Detection.

 End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
 Get Free No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.

-Since the alcohol goes to the brain, lungs, and other tissues, a person may feel the effects of alcohol almost immediately after they’ve had a drink.
+Since the alcohol goes to the brain, lungs, and other tissues, a person may feel the effects of alcohol almost immediately after drinking.
 The effects of alcohol may continue to build for about 15 to 45 minutes.
-In the last step of the alcohol life cycle, the liver enzymes break down the alcohol into its by-products and remove them from the body.
+In the last step of the alcohol life cycle, the liver enzymes break down the alcohol into its byproducts and remove them from the body.

-Many factors affect how long the effects of alcohol can last.
+Many factors affect how long the effects of alcohol can last and how long does alcohol stay in your urine.
 Primarily it depends on the time your body takes to efficiently and quickly break down and eliminate the alcohol.
 Here are some other factors:

 - The type and amount of alcohol consumed